Dhoomam (2023 film)

-Synopsis
+Plot

-Avinash (Fahadh Faasil) and Diya (Aparna Balamurali) are a married couple and all of a sudden both of them get kidnapped and are left abandoned in a hill.
-Avinash becomes conscious whereas Diya is unconscious.
-He brings Diya out and calls from his phone where his car gets blasted.
+Avinash and Diya are an newly married couple and all of a sudden both of them get kidnapped and are left abandoned in a hill.
+Avinash becomes conscious whereas Diya ishone where his car gets blasted.
 He takes Diya to an abandoned shed and sends a voice message to Sid.

 Right after the car blast he gets a call on his phone asking him to deliver money to locations which he will specify later.
 The anonymous caller warns him that failure to comply will cause a bomb implanted in his throat to explode, which he demonstrates with a shared video on the phone.
 A frantic Avi calls his Boss Sid and asks him to arrange the cash to his location.

-Once Diya regains consciousness, the movie switches back and forth between Avi’s flashback and current scenario.
-It shows how an ambitious Avi reaches Bangalore from Kerala, his chance meeting with Diya at a roadside eatery which eventually develops into a relationship and how his Boss Sid recruits him after they meet in the same eatery run by Avi’s friend, who was impressed with Avi’s marketing knowledge.
-After an interview, he is hired as a marketing head of Sid’s cigarette company.
-Once hired, Avi quickly increases the company sales with his strategies and becomes Sid’s trusted aide.
-Once Sid’s father, the company owner, decides to retire, he appoints Sid as the new boss, much to the chagrin of his brother Praveen.
+Once Diya regains consciousness, the movie switches back and forth between Avi's flashback and current scenario.
+It shows how an ambitious Avi reaches Bangalore from Kerala, his chance meeting with Diya at a roadside eatery which eventually develops into a relationship and how his Boss Sid recruits him after they meet in the same eatery run by Avi's friend, who was impressed with Avi's marketing knowledge.
+After an interview, he is hired as a marketing head of Sid's cigarette company.
+Once hired, Avi quickly increases the company sales with his strategies and becomes Sid's trusted aide.
+Once Sid's father, the company owner, decides to retire, he appoints Sid as the new boss, much to the chagrin of his brother Praveen.